 Pronunciation note

-For both the nous and vous conjugations, you should be saying the final s.
+For both the nous and vous conjugations, you should be saying the final s as a “z” sound.

 Grammar note

 In French you go à (“to”) places.
-There are special rules if the place you are going to begins with a definite subject pronoun (le/la/les) If the place you are going is a feminine definite pronoun (la), you can go à la + [that place].
+There are special rules if the place you’re going to begins with a definite article (le/la/les).
+If the destination is feminine (la), you say à la + [that place].
 But if your destination begins with le, à + le becomes au.
 Similarly, à + les becomes aux.

 Next Steps